dacoder101/math-game-bot/README.md

 ### Method 2

 Clone the repository, and follow the instructions for contributing.
-Execute the script, and the bot should go online.
+Execute `run.py`, and the bot should go online.